Log to log-log crossover of entanglement in $(1+1)-$ dimensional massive scalar field

 where $P$ is

 Upon using the above eq. of $\gamma^{\Gamma}$ and $P$, we finally get

 which implies

-Since the covariance matrix remains unchanged after the partial transpose, so $\mathrm{Det}(\gamma) = \mathrm{Det}(\gamma^{T})$ and hence we can use the same eigenvalues for both the entanglement entropy and logarithmic negativity for pure states. \\ \textbf{Expression for logarithmic negativity} \\ Entanglement entropy for the finite $N$ case is given as \cite{2014-Mallayya.etal-Phys.Rev.D}
+Since the covariance matrix remains unchanged after the partial transpose, so $\mathrm{Det}(\gamma) = \mathrm{Det}(\gamma^{T})$ and hence we can use the same eigenvalues for both the entanglement entropy and logarithmic negativity for pure states.